 Study Investigator: Dr. Judith Koenig

-Equine synovitis is a painful and debilitating condition that can require long recovery times and can often recur due to incomplete healing.
+Equine synovitis is a painful and debilitating condition that that can be difficult to manage due to inferior quality repair tissue.
 A form of stem cell therapy, where stem cells are extracted from umbilical cord blood, has come to the forefront in recent years as a potential therapeutic option for joint injury.
-This cell therapy may help to decrease inflammation and regenerate damaged tissues associated with synovitis.
+This cell therapy may help to decrease inflammation and prevent further degeneration of tissues.
+Recent advancements and research from this team have highlighted mesenchymal stem cell (MSC) therapy as a promising avenue for joint injury management.
+This study aims to evaluate the efficacy of activated MSC in cryomedium versus those in hyaluronic acid (HA) and HA alone.

 Inclusion criteria: